tbodt/v8py/README.rst

 ----

 I (sometimes) stream development of this and related projects at https://twitch.tv/tblodt.

+There is no documentation of any of this yet.
+No docstrings.
+The best place to look to find out how to use it is the tests.

 I'm writing this so I can create a really lightweight special-purpose webdriver (no visual rendering, no asynchronous XHRs), and I need some way of